The Ultimate in Self-Defense

-The Tracy System of Kenpo IS self-defense … it is not a
+The Tracy System of Kenpo

 sport.
-It is not a plaything like
+It is not simply a plaything like

 Since the beginning of time, unarmed fighting has for most